Verification of software: understanding software and specifications,

 Secure Information Flow

-A lot effort in making software secure goes into a kind of fire-fighting, i.e. discovering and closing vulnerabilities in code.
-However, even if all vulnerabilities have been eliminated, code still may not be secure.
-It may contain covert channels that allow attacks on confidentiality of information, integrity of information, and the privacy and anonymity of the user.
+A lot effort in making software secure goes into a kind of fire-fighting, discovering and patching vulnerabilities in code.
+However, even if all patchable vulnerabilities have been eliminated, code still may not be secure.
+It may contain covert channels that allow attacks on confidentiality and integrity of information, or the privacy and anonymity of the user.
 Such covert channels leaking information may be within the logic of the program or be so-called side channels such as measuring execution times or heat dissipation over different runs.
 The challenge of constructing security critical code for contemporary software is enormous.
 Semantics based program analysis and type systems have a large role to play in guaranteeing end-to-end information security for networked systems.

 Semantic Analysis of Found Code

 Found code is code that the analyser did not write.
-It may be source code or binaries.
-The task is to understand what it does and the (common) motivation is defence against malicious behaviours.
-Techniques include reverse engineering, program analysis, testing, and use of SMT solvers.
-There are a whole range of problem domains in this area, for example malware classification and techniques for combatting packing, encryption and rewriting engines.
+It may be either source code or binaries.
+If we want to use such code or discover it on our systems we want to understand what it does and one (common) scenario is defence against malicious behaviours.
+Techniques employed to aid understanding and analysis may include reverse engineering, static and dynamic program analysis, software testing, and the use of tools that employ SMT solvers such as Klee and CBMC.
+There are a range of problem domains in this area, for example malware classification and techniques for combatting packing, encryption and rewriting and obfuscation engines.

 Testing Information Transformers